Laserblast: Plot

-The film opens with a green-skinned man (Franne Schacht) wandering aimlessly through the desert with a mysterious laser cannon attached to his arm.
-Nearby, an alien spacecraft lands and two reptilian creatures carrying weapons emerge.
-After a brief firefight, the aliens disintegrate the man, then return to their spacecraft and fly away, leaving behind the laser cannon and a metallic pendant the man was wearing.
-Elsewhere, teenager Billy Duncan (Kim Milford) wakes up in his bed, seemingly disturbed.
-He goes outside to find his mother (Janet Dey) has been invited to a trip to Acapulco and, despite her son's protests, she leaves her son behind.
-A dejected Billy goes to visit his girlfriend Kathy (Cheryl Smith), but her grandfather Colonel Farley (Keenan Wynn), a disheveled military veteran, spouts wild conspiracy theories and paranoid rants at Billy until he goes away.
-It becomes clear Billy despises the town he lives in and everybody around him, and for good reason; he is soon harassed both by a teenage bully named Chuck Boran (Mike Bobenko) and his nerdy friend Froggy (Eddie Deezen), and by two police deputies (Dennis Burkley and Barry Cutler), who give him a speeding ticket.
+A green-skinned man wanders aimlessly through the desert with a mysterious laser cannon attached to his arm.
+Nearby, an alien spacecraft lands and two reptilian creatures emerge carrying weapons.
+After a brief firefight, the aliens disintegrate the man.
+Spotting an airplane, they return to their spacecraft and fly away, leaving behind the laser cannon and a pendant the man was wearing.
+Elsewhere, teenager Billy Duncan wakes up in his bed.
+He goes outside to find his mother has been invited to a trip to Acapulco and, despite her son's protests, she leaves her son behind.
+A dejected Billy goes to visit his girlfriend Kathy, but her grandfather Colonel Farley, a disheveled military veteran, rants about conspiracy theories to Billy and tells him to leave Kathy alone.
+Billy is soon harassed by a bully named Chuck Boran and his nerdy friend Froggy as well as by two sheriff deputies who give him a speeding ticket.

-Billy wanders into the desert alone and discovers the laser cannon and pendant.
-He starts playing with the cannon, making "pow, pow, pow" noises and pretending to shoot things.
-However, while wearing the pendant and using the cannon simultaneously, the weapon actually fires, and Billy starts firing randomly at things in the desert.
-Meanwhile, on the alien spacecraft, the two aliens converse (in an unsubtitled alien language) with their leader, who orders them to return to Earth and recover the cannon: it is implied that the aliens left the cannon and pendant behind under the presumption that no other human would be able to use them as the green-skinned man had.
-Meanwhile, Billy and Kathy attend a pool party with other teens, where Chuck makes an unwanted advance on Kathy, resulting in Billy fighting with Chuck and Froggy.
-That night, from a hidden vantage point, Billy fires at Chuck's car with the laser cannon, resulting in a huge explosion that Chuck and Froggy barely escape.
-A government official named Tony Craig (Gianni Russo) arrives to investigate both the explosion and the desert where Billy found the cannon.
-Tony informs the local sheriff (Ron Masak) that the town must be sealed off due to his investigation.
+Billy wanders into the desert alone and discovers a laser cannon in addition to a mysterious pendant.
+Realizing he is able to use the cannon only while wearing the pendant, Billy starts firing randomly at things in the desert.
+Meanwhile, on the alien spacecraft, the two aliens converse (in an unsubtitled alien language) with their leader, who orders them to return to Earth and recover the cannon.
+Meanwhile, Billy and Kathy attend a pool party with other teens, where Chuck makes unwanted advances on Kathy, resulting in Billy fighting with Chuck and Froggy.
+That night, Billy fires at Chuck's car with the laser cannon, resulting in an explosion that Chuck and Froggy barely escape.
+Later, a government official named Tony Craig arrives to investigate both the explosion and the area of desert where Billy found the cannon.
+Tony informs the local sheriff that news related to the explosion and its cause must not leave the town.